 If you stubbed your toe and the pain does not go away after 24 hours, seek medical treatment immediately.

-Stubbing a toe with a benign ingrown toenail may lead to an infection that would require antibiotics and/or debridement.
+Stubbing a toe with a benign ingrown toenail may lead to an infection that may require antibiotics and/or debridement to treat.
 Immunocompromised individuals, such as those with diabetes, can get a foot ulcer or bone infection from a stubbed toe.

 Stubbed Toe Treatments

 So you've got a stubbed toe.
-The question is, how do you treat a moderate toe injury?
+The question is, how do you treat a moderate toe injury at home?

 Aside from treatment, you will need to take good care of the affected area and let it rest for a while.
 In order to effectively cope with a stubbed toe, do follow these instructions:

-If the skin is torn or there are any ingrown toenails, the chances of getting an infection are very high.
-But do not panic.
+If the skin is torn, or if you have an ingrown toenail, the chances of getting an infection are very high if you do not take proper care of the wound.
+But do not panic!

-You just need to wash the area properly with soap and warm water, then wipe dry with a soft and clean cloth.
+Keep the affected area clean by washing it thoroughly with soap and warm water, then gently pat dry with a soft, clean cloth.
 Once the area is completely dry, apply a prescribed antibiotic ointment.
-Repeat the process 3-4 times a day.
+Repeat this process 3-4 times a day.

-Elevating your foot will reduce the amount of swelling brought about by a stubbed toe.
-All you have to do is sit on a bed or chair and lift your foot to a higher level by propping it up on some pillows.
+Elevating your foot will also reduce the amount of swelling around the injured toe.
+Get comfortable on a bed or chair, and lift your foot to a higher level by propping it up on some pillows or a stool.